 “The leasing agreement between [Tarr’s rental company] and its “guests” discusses a “check-in” time of 4:00 p.m. and a “check-out” time of 11:00 a.m.
 The agreement requires “a two-night minimum stay” and states that a “two-night rate” will be charged to guests who leave early.
 The agreement provides for a full refund if a cancellation is made more than thirty days prior to arrival, but does not provide for any refund if a cancellation is made less than thirty days.
 The leasing agreement is not consistent with a renter who has the intent to remain at the home; the agreement thus shows that the home is being used for transient purposes rather than residential purposes.
 Furthermore, the record shows that Tarr paid hotel state and municipal hotel taxes.”

 In any case, it would be best to ensure that your governing documents contain a specific provision clearly establishing a minimum lease term if you want to prohibit short-term rentals.
-With clear provisions, you can avoid getting involved in costly court battles over the definition of what constitutes “residential use”.
+With clear provisions, you can avoid getting involved in costly court battles over the definition of what constitutes “residential use” and/or “commercial use”.

 By Mark Petrie, Legal Assistant